-The key ingredient, a bit like a lead singer in a band, may change (unless (s)he’s a bully who writes all the songs).
-Aubergine is the best known one, making what is known as melanzane Parmigiana, aubergine alla parmigiana or eggplant Parm.
+The key ingredient, a bit like a lead singer in a band, may vary (unless (s)he’s a bully who writes all the songs).
+Aubergine is the best known key ingredient making what is known as melanzane parmigiana, aubergine alla parmigiana or eggplant parm.

-(I’m not all that certain about the capitals in the recipe name: the Italians seem to treat ‘parmigiana’ as a common noun.
-Which makes sense according to the theory that a parmigiana is a dish with components arranged like ‘palmigiana’ - shutters’ slats.
+The Italians treat ‘parmigiana’ as a common noun because an Italian parmigiana is a dish with components arranged like ‘palmigiana’ - window shutters slats.
 Not Parma.
 Not Parmesan.
-I kind of prefer that explanation: ‘gotcha! not what you thought!’)
+I do like that explanation: ‘gotcha! not what you thought!’

-Another frequent lead singer - oops, main ingredient - is chicken, chicken parmesan, chicken parm, leftovers invariably going into sandwiches.
+Another frequent main ingredient is chicken (chicken parmesan, chicken parm) whose leftovers invariably going into sandwiches.
 Or, as it is the case in Italian sandwich shops - the whole dish made as a sandwich filling.